wp-plugins/wp-media-cleaner/readme.txt

 Tags: management, admin, file, files, images, image, media, libary, upload, clean, cleaning Requires at least: 3.5
 Tested up to: 3.8
-Stable tag: 1.9.0
+Stable tag: 1.9.2

 Help you cleaning your Uploads Directory and your Media Library.

 == Description ==

 Help you cleaning your Uploads Directory and your Media Library.
-It detects files which are in your uploads directory but not referenced anywhere in your WordPress install (posts, pages, media...) + detects the media which are not used anywhere.
+It detects files which are in your uploads directory but not referenced anywhere in your WordPress install (posts, pages, media...) or/and detects the media which are not used anywhere.
+Please note that a media attached to a post but not used directly in the content of the post will be considered as not in use.
+You can use the 'ignore' function if you want to keep those files.
 The deleted files will be moved to a trash directory and can be restored directly through the WP Media Cleaner dashboard.

-It has been tested on big websites and handles the retina files as well (and therefore such plugin as WP Retina 2x).
+The plugin handles the retina files (@2x) correctly.

 Languages: English, French.